joelouthan/theologic.us/content/posts/confession-1689/1689-1-v-the-inward-work-of-Holy-Spirit-concerning-scripture.md

 And for those controversies and heresies and abuse?
 They did not win.
 They did not overcome.
 They did not conquer.
 They did not shut down the Church.
 All the world and hell and Satan and demons could not begin to build their best assault against the kingdom of God.
 Why?
 Jesus already brought the kingdom of God here to earth.
 And it is finished and complete.
 Now, we, you and me who belong to him, are charged as gospel heralds to proclaim that the good news that Jesus Christ is Lord of all.

-### the many other incomparable excellencies, and the entire perfection thereof, are arguments whereby it doth abundantly evidence itself to be the Word of God
+### and many other incomparable excellencies, and entire perfections thereof, are arguments whereby it doth abundantly evidence itself to be the Word of God

 To the living word of God, there is nothing that compares to it.
 And it bears witness that Jesus Christ is Lord and God.
 It is the holder of the gospel--the absolutely power of God in salvation for you and me who believe.

-### yet, notwithstanding, our full persuasion and assurance of the infallible truth and divine authority thereof, is from the inward work of the Holy Spirit, bearing witness by and with the Word in our hearts
+### yet notwithstanding, our full persuasion and assurance of the infallible truth, and divine authority thereof, is from the inward work of the Holy Spirit bearing witness by and with the Word in our hearts

 But it is only dependent on God who wills us to understanding and maturity:

 >Hebrews 5:11–6:3 (CSB)  We have a great deal to say about this, and it is difficult to explain, since you have become too lazy to understand.
 12 Although by this time you ought to be teachers, you need someone to teach you the basic principles of God’s revelation again.
 You need milk, not solid food.
 13 Now everyone who lives on milk is inexperienced with the message about righteousness, because he is an infant.
 14 But solid food is for the mature—for those whose senses have been trained to distinguish between good and evil.
 6:1 Therefore, let us leave the elementary teaching about Christ and go on to maturity, not laying again a foundation of repentance from dead works, faith in God, 2 teaching about ritual washings, laying on of hands, the resurrection of the dead, and eternal judgment.
 3 And we will do this if God permits.

 What can we do?
 Pray and ask God to mature us and conform us to the image of His Son so that we might see him clearer and clearer every day.

 ## The Resources

 <img src="/images/resources/confession-1689-modern-exposition-waldron.jpg" align="left" width="100" style="padding-right: 10px" />Modern Exposition of the 1689 Baptist Confession of Faith.